 Probably the most famous example of a brand delivering a good customer experience is Amazon.
 The organisation consistently delivers great customer experiences and provides ease and comfort to its customers.
 They achieve this with personalisation, searchability, product education and knowing their touchpoints.

 What is customer experience?

-Customer experience is everything a customer feels while interacting with a business.
+Customer experience is everything a customer or user feels while interacting with a business.
 This includes their perception and feelings about the organisation during all stages of the consumption process.
 From pre-purchase, consumption and post-purchase.

 A customer’s experience is influenced by several factors, including how a website or store is laid out.
 As well as how easy it is for them to find products and the level of service they receive throughout.

 Customer experience and surveys/reviews go somewhat hand in hand and provide ample data for an organisation.
 As a result, this can inform your service and help improve processes.

 From the start of a customer’s journey, it is important to get off on the right foot during the sales process.
 As this can influence their decision to go through with a purchase.

 One sales integration example could be to integrate a previous conversation a lead has had.
 Then attaching it to their profile for the sales representative to access.
 This helps save both you and potential customer time.